marco-hoyer/whisper-schema-info/README.md

 ## Installation:

-This is a bybuilder project.
+This is a pybuilder project.
 You will need to install pybuilder by:
 ```bash
 pip install pybuilder
 ```